fenago/puppet-course/quickstart/md/lab_overview.md

 Puppet 5 QuickStart gets you up and running with the very latest features of Puppet 5.
 Go from beginner to confident Puppet user with a series of clear, practical examples to help you manage every aspect of your server setup.

 Whether you're a developer, a system administrator, or you are simply curious about Puppet, you'll learn Puppet skills that you can put into practice right away.
-With practical steps giving you the key concepts you need, this course teaches you how to install packages and config files, create users, set up scheduled jobs, provision cloud instances, build containers, and so much more.
+With practical steps giving you the key concepts you need, this course teaches you how to install packages and config files, create users, set up scheduled jobs and so much more.

 Every example in this course deals with something real and practical that you're likely to need in your work, and you'll see the complete Puppet code that makes it happen, along with step-by-step instructions for what to type and what output you’ll see.